prem-muthedath/atlas/README.md

 HOW TO RUN THE TESTS:

-1. Go to bom_costing directory -- THIS IS THE TOP DIRECTORY OF THE APP, AND IT CONTAINS THIS README FILE.
+1. Go to bom_costing directory -- THE TOP DIRECTORY OF THE APP, AND IT CONTAINS THIS README FILE.
 2. Type the following command:

 		python -m bom_costing.tests.bom_cost_test

 3. Press enter
 4. You should see TWO things in the output:
-	(a) An indented representation of parts in the BOM tree and their computed costs (b) Total cost of the BOM -- actual and expected values.
+	(a) An indented representation of parts in the BOM tree and their computed costs; (b) Total cost of the BOM -- actual and expected values.